citizenfx/fivem-docs/content/docs/game-references/pickup-hashes.md

 title: Pickup Hashes
 ---

-List of found pickup hashes in GTA V as of September 25th, 2025.
+List of found pickup hashes in GTAV as of September 25th, 2025.

 ```c
 enum ePickupHashes {